Isaiah World

-Isaiah World is an American college football offensive tackle for the Oregon Ducks.
-He previously played for the Nevada Wolf Pack.
+Isaiah World (born September 16, 2003) is an American professional football offensive tackle for the Los Angeles Chargers of the National Football League (NFL).
+He played college football for the Oregon Ducks and the Nevada Wolf Pack.

 Early life

 World attended Lincoln High School in San Diego, California.
 He originally committed to play college football at Arizona State University before flipping his commitment to the University of Nevada, Reno.

 College career

 World played at Nevada from 2021 to 2024.
 After redshirting his first year in 2021, he became a starter his redshirt freshman season in 2022.
 Over the four years he started 35 of 36 games.
 After the 2024 season, World entered the transfer portal and was ranked as the number one overall player by 247Sports.
 He transferred to the University of Oregon.

+On February 17, 2026, it was announced that World would miss the NFL Combine after suffering a torn ACL in the team's playoff loss to the Indiana Hoosiers.

+Professional career

+After going undrafted in the 2026 NFL draft, World signed with the Los Angeles Chargers as an undrafted free agent.
+He was waived/injured on August 30, 2026.